Archie Griffin: Regular season

+Playoffs

+Post-football career

-Griffin is the former President and CEO of the Ohio State University Alumni Association.
+Griffin is the former president and CEO of the Ohio State University Alumni Association.
 He is also the current spokesman for the Wendy's High School Heisman award program.
-Formerly, he served as Assistant Athletic Director for The Ohio State University and still speaks to the football team before every game.
+Formerly, he served as assistant athletic director for the university and speaks to the football team before every game.
+He meets fans in the alumni suite, including opposing fans.

-Griffin also serves on the Board of Directors for Motorists Insurance which has offices in downtown Columbus, Abercrombie and Fitch, and the National Football Foundation and College Hall of Fame, based in Irving, Texas.
+Griffin also serves on the board of directors for Motorists Insurance, which has offices in downtown Columbus, Abercrombie and Fitch, and the National Football Foundation and College Hall of Fame, based in Irving, Texas.

-Along with former NBA basketball star Magic Johnson, Griffin was one of the investors in Mandalay Baseball Properties LLC which owned the Dayton Dragons, a class single-A minor league baseball team affiliated with Major League Baseball's Cincinnati Reds, prior to the sale of the team in 2014 to Palisades Arcadia Baseball LLC.
+Along with former National Basketball Association basketball player Magic Johnson, Griffin was one of the investors in Mandalay Baseball Properties LLC, which owned the Dayton Dragons, a single-A Minor League affiliate of the Cincinnati Reds, prior to the sale of the team in 2014 to Palisades Arcadia Baseball LLC.

+On August 31, 2024, Griffin dotted the "i" during Ohio State's home opener.